guide

 1. Loft and roof insulation

-You can lose up to 25% of your home’s heat through an uninsulated roof2.
-You likely already have some – but even if you just decide to add an extra layer to existing insulation, it can still help to lower your heating bills and reduce your carbon footprint.
+You can lose up to 25% of your home’s heat through an uninsulated roof.2 You likely already have some – but adding an extra layer to existing insulation can still help to lower your heating bills and reduce your carbon footprint.

 2. Cavity wall insulation